Diamond buying guide

 All that glitters isn't gold

-On average, Australian couples will spend around $5000 on an engagement ring, but it's nearly impossible for most of us to judge the real value of a diamond.
-For example, hard-to-detect artificial treatments and small variations make a huge difference to its value.
+On average, Australian couples will spend $5134 on an engagement ring, according to the 2018 Australian Wedding Industry Report, but it's nearly impossible for most of us to judge the real value of a diamond.

 When you're choosing a diamond – especially if it's for something special like an engagement ring or wedding band – it pays to keep the following advice in mind: